-If you don't have the Provider Directory, you can get a copy from a Quartz Champion.
+If you don't have the Provider Directory, you can get a copy from your Quartz Champion Service Team.
 You can also find this information on our website at QuartzBenefits.com/MedicareAdvantage.

 Section 3.3 The plan's List of Covered Drugs (Formulary)